Mexico–United States border: Border enforcement

-In January, 2013, the Government Accountability Office released a report stating that the United States Border Patrol intercepted 61% of individuals illegally crossing the border in 2011, which translates to 208,813 individuals not apprehended.
-85,827 of the 208,813 would go on to illegally enter the United States, while the rest returned to Mexico and other Central American countries.
+In January 2013, the Government Accountability Office released a report stating that the U.S. Border Patrol intercepted 61% of individuals illegally crossing the border in 2011, which translates to 208,813 individuals not apprehended.
+85,827 of the 208,813 would go on to illegally enter the U.S., while the rest returned to Mexico and other Central American countries.
 The report also shows that the number of illegal border crossings has dropped.

 The apprehensions per (fiscal) year are shown in the graph; they reached a maximum of over 1.643 million in the year 2000.
 Similar numbers had been reached in 1986 with over 1.615 million.

-The increase of border security throughout the years has progressively made crossings at the United States-Mexico border more dangerous, which has developed a human rights crisis at the border.
-The number of migrant deaths occurring along the United States-Mexico border has dramatically increased since the implementation of the funnel effect.
+The increase in border security throughout the years has progressively made crossings at the U.S.–Mexico border more dangerous, which has developed a human rights crisis at the border.
+The number of migrant deaths occurring along the U.S.–Mexico border has dramatically increased since the implementation of the funnel effect.
 Along the Arizona-Mexico border, only seven migrant deaths were recorded in 1996; however, the remains of over 2,000 migrants were discovered from 2001 to 2012.
-Since the majority of deaths occur in rural areas, where extreme temperatures are common, it is likely the number of recorded deaths are far below the total.
+Since the majority of deaths occur in rural areas, where extreme temperatures are common, the number of recorded deaths is likely far below the total.
 Because of the harsh, inaccessible terrain, human remains may not be found for years or ever.

-The Human Rights Watch cited on April 22, 2020, that a United States-Mexico border shutdown could be expected following the COVID-19 public health emergency.
+The Human Rights Watch cited on April 22, 2020, that a U.S.–Mexico border shutdown could be expected following the COVID-19 public health emergency.
 According to HRW, the new rule introduced by the CDC overlooks the fact that the U.S. is obligated to protect refugees from return to conditions threatening prosecution, as per treaties.

+In May 2023, the United States officially ended the use of Title 42, a public health measure enacted during the COVID-19 pandemic to rapidly expel migrants at the border.
+With the expiration of Title 42, authorities resumed removals under Title 8, which includes formal deportation proceedings and multi-year reentry bans for repeat offenders.

+In February 2025, migrant arrests at the Mexico-United States border were projected to reach a record low, with U.S. Border Patrol expecting around 8,500 apprehensions, according to the Department of Homeland Security.
+This decline followed President Donald Trump’s return to office on January 20, when he implemented strict immigration policies, including an asylum ban and increased military presence at the border.
+The American Civil Liberties Union challenged the ban in court.
+The previous record low was in April 2017, early in Trump’s first term.
+Arrests had previously dipped at the start of his 2017–2021 presidency before rising again in later years.